 Trekking in India is a fantastically varied experience, and the Himalaya, in the north of the country, are the jewel in the country's crown.
-The high peaks of the Himalya and their foothills appear in 12 states and include barren high-altitude plateaus, snowy massifs, alpine forests, steamy jungles and more.
+The high peaks of the Himalaya and their foothills appear in 12 states and include barren high-altitude plateaus, snowy massifs, alpine forests, steamy jungles and more.

 There are dozens of ethnic groups, religions and distinct cultures across the region: from the Islam and Tibetan Buddhism of Jammu & Kashmir to ethnic Nepali people in border areas, and indigenous tribes in the northeast that share traits with Southeast Asian cultures.